-Put the root ball inside the hole and add some potting mix to cover it so the roots are inside the potting mix.
+Put the root ball inside the hole and add some potting mix to cover it so the plant roots are inside the potting mix.
 Gently press the potting mix near the base of the plant so it is stable.

 Water the potting mix so that it has good moisture for the roots to adjust to the transplant.

 When you transplant the seedlings, you need to harden them for a few days.
 That means keeping them outdoors for a little while every day and bringing them back indoors.
-Start with an hour and then increase the amount of time you keep the seedlings outdoors every day.
+Start with an hour and then increase the time you keep the seedlings outdoors every day.

-The hardening process helps the seedlings adapt to the outdoor environment including the sunlight and wind.
+The hardening process helps the seedlings adapt to the outdoor environment, including the sunlight and wind.
 Otherwise, the transplant may cause a shock to them and they won’t grow well or even die.